FREQUENTLY ASKED QUESTIONS

 *In some of our properties the credit card and check process are the same: your card would be charged and then refunded after departure.
 Details about this can be found in the description of the apartment on its individual page on our site.

 How early can we check in and how late can we check out?
+What should we do with our luggage in the meantime?

 * Please note: Haven in Paris is happy to accommodate early & late check ins.
 However, arrivals and departures before 8am and after 9pm will be subject to an additional fee to be paid in cash to your greeter in Paris.